Log in

 Too few opportunities

 Imagine you’re investigating a drop in your sales velocity and you notice you’re getting fewer qualified leads than you were in the past.
-Consider taking action to boost the number of deals that enter your pipeline.
+Consider taking action to boost your deal velocity and the number of deals that enter your pipeline.

 Understanding why your sales are slow helps you decide how to improve.
 For example, you could: